habedi/feature-factory/README.md

 Feature Factory is a feature engineering library for Rust built on top of [Apache DataFusion](https://datafusion.apache.org/).
-It uses DataFusion internally for fast, in-memory data processing.
+It uses DataFusion internally for fast, in-memory data transformations.
 It is inspired by the [Feature-engine](https://feature-engine.readthedocs.io/en/latest/) Python library and provides a wide range of components (referred to as transformers) for common feature engineering tasks like imputation, encoding, discretization, and feature selection.

 Feature Factory aims to be feature-rich and provide an API similar to [Scikit-learn](https://scikit-learn.org/stable/), with the performance benefits of Rust and Apache DataFusion.
-Feature Factory transformers follow a [fit-transform paradigm](https://scikit-learn.org/stable/data_transforms.html), where each transformer provides a constructor, a `fit` method, and a `transform` method.
+Feature Factory transformers follow a [fit-transform paradigm](https://scikit-learn.org/stable/data_transforms.html) where each transformer provides a constructor, a `fit` method, and a `transform` method.
 Given an input dataframe, a transformer applies a transformation to the data and returns a new dataframe.
-The library also provides a pipeline API that allows users to chain multiple transformers together to create data transformation pipelines for feature engineering.
+It also provides a pipeline API that allows users to chain multiple transformers together to create data transformation pipelines for feature engineering.

 > [!IMPORTANT]
 > Feature Factory is currently in the early stage of development.
 APIs are unstable and may change without notice.